 There are six things the Lord hates, seven that are detestable to him: haughty eyes a lying tongue, hands that shed innocent blood, a heart that devises wicked schemes, feet that are quick to rush into evil, a false witness who pours out lies and a person who stirs up conflict in the community~ Proverbs 6:16-19 NIV

 I do a fair amount of speaking and teaching in a number of different settings.
-On occasion, I will refer to a particular sin or behavior as especially heinous from God’s perspective. when this happens it is not at all unusual for someone to approach me afterward and ask in a rather incredulous tone if I really believe that some sins are more horrible than others.
+Every once in a while, I will say a particular sin or behavior is especially heinous from God’s perspective. when this happens it is not at all unusual for someone to approach me afterward and ask in a rather incredulous tone if I really believe that some sins are more horrible than others.
 The question is typically framed in the following way:

 “Don’t you believe all sin is the same as all other sin?”

 “Yes and no”

 I say “yes’ because I sincerely believe that all sin is sin (and sin is objectively terrible and harmful) and in one sense no sin is anymore sinful than any other.
 Any sin (no matter how small or seemingly insignificant) will keep a person out of heaven if they refuse to repent of their sin and put their faith Jesus (Romans 3:23, Romans 6:32, 2nd Corinthians 5:21, Ephesians 2:1-3).

 That said, I do not believe that “all sin is exactly the same”.
 Nor do I believe that the view that “all sin is the same” can be backed up biblically (1stJohn 5:17, Matthew 12:31, 1stCorinthians 6:9-10, Ephesians 5:5, Galatians 5:21).
 Furthermore, this idea actually leads to more sin rather than less, and therefore ought to be examined more closely.